Sino-Indian border dispute: Linking border and other bilateral relations

 During the first round of renewed talks between China and India in December 1981, China suggested maintaining the status quo on the border question, and in the meantime other relations could be normalized.
 By the fourth round in October 1983 the Indian negotiators agreed to normalization in other areas.
 This aspect of linking or de-linking border relations resurfaced in the 2020–2021 China–India skirmishes.

 Legal positions

 In the 1980s, during the beginning of talks between the two countries, India made it clear that it would not discuss the legal position of either side as it had already been documented in the 1960 Official's report.

 Political initiatives

-During the eighth round of talks in November, 1987, in the background of the Sumdorong Chu standoff, the negotiators on both sides came to a conclusion that apart from these bureaucratic level talks, a political move was needed.
+During the eighth round of talks in November 1987, in the background of the Sumdorong Chu standoff, the negotiators on both sides concluded that apart from these bureaucratic-level talks, a political move was needed.